katholt/RedDog/README.txt

                 - latter includes fixes in script to improve performance (DE)

 next planned updates
+V0.4.9      spliting of intermediate files in temp folder to improve stability for large runs (DE)

-V0.4.9      Run report to provide settings for merge runs (continuity checks) (DE)
+V0.5        Run report to provide settings for merge runs (continuity checks) (DE)
             Impliment any changes to run report from user feedback (DE) Improve on all comments in programming (DE) Add licensing information to all scripts (DE) Changes to input sequences pattern recognition (DE)

-V0.5        Any fixes from final testing (DE)
+V0.5.1      Any fixes from final testing (DE)

-V1.0        First Release of RedDog
+V1.0        First Public Release of RedDog

 (Post-release)
             reanalysis without mapping